ersul4ik/tours-api/README.md

 - [x] Design database tables
 - [x] Create the API
-- [ ] Add db migration tool
+- [x] Add db migration tool
-- [ ] Add a created time as a column for the all tables.
+- [x] Add a created time as a column for the all tables.
+- [ ] Add an API validation before trying to create DB records
+- [ ] DON'T have "Alter table" feature (as a column changed I have to drop the table)